christofid/DomainUnderstanding/README.md

 ```

 where DATA_PATH path is the path where the training dataset is located and PREDICTIONS_PATH is the path where all the predictions of the Transformers models have been stored.

+In the context of our paper, we utilize the GloVE petrained word embeddings which can be downloaded from  http://nlp.stanford.edu/data/glove.6B.zip .